hungdv136/rx.flux/README.md

 ## Control executing sequence.

-	If you want to have only one action can be executed at the same time, you can define UniqueRule(YourAction.self, cancelBehavior: .first), then attach it into the store (cancelBehavior: .first means that the first action will be canceled).
+If you want to have only one action can be executed at the same time, you can define ```swift UniqueRule(YourAction.self, cancelBehavior: .first) ```, then attach it into the store (cancelBehavior: .first means that the first action will be canceled).
 In addition, you can use ’condition’ parameter that is a closure parameter to add a condition into your rule.

 Another case, you have two or more actions such as: A1, A2, … you want these actions to be executed in sequence (complete side-effects, reduce in sequence).
 You can achieve easily by adding a new rule:  SequenceRule(A1.self, A2.self, condition: your-closure) or SequenceRule(A1.self, A2.self, … An.self)